 There are a variety of options for visiting the Panama Canal.

 As you watch from the observation deck, giant container vessels slowly rise or fall 45 feet in about 10 minutes.
-Whether they rise or fall depends upon direction of travel.
+Whether they rise or fall depends upon the direction of travel.
 Those bound for the Pacific will be dropping.
 Operations continue here around the clock.
-In the picture above, far in the distance, construction is underway that will double the canal's capacity by 2014, the centennial year for operation of this engineering marvel.

 Intriguing Indigenous Art

 A converted YMCA in the Balboa section of Panama City has become a destination for shoppers interested in Panamanian art.
-It's called Centro Artesanal and although some of what's for sale here is clearly junk aimed at tourists, you will also find native craftsmanship that will be of interest even if you don't want to buy it.
+It's called Centro Artesanal and although some of what's for sale here is clearly junk aimed at tourists, you will also find native craftsmanship that will be of interest even if you are not a buyer.

 Cool Mountain Retreats